todd-herbert/heltec-eink-modules/docs/API.md

 ___
 ### `setWindow()`
 Draw to only a particular part of the screen ("a window"), leaving the remainder unchanged.
-Call before the `calculating()` loop.
+Call before the `DRAW()` loop.

 Window parameters are interpreted in the context of the current rotation and flip.